 False claims and false denials.
-Any person who makes or causes to be made any knowingly false or fraudulent material statement or material representation for the purpose of obtaining or denying workers' compensation benefits or payments is guilty of a felony and may be fined and imprisoned.
+Any person who makes or causes to be made any knowingly false or fraudulent material statement or material representation for the participation in any off-duty, recreational, social, or athletic activity that is not part of your work-related duties.

+purpose of obtaining or denying workers' compensation benefits or payments is guilty of a felony and may be fined and imprisoned.